Ocean Engineering (OE)

 Credits: 3

 Introduction to small-amplitude and finite-amplitude wave theories.
 Wave forecasting by significant wave method and wave spectrum method.
 Coastal processes and shoreline protection.
 Wave forces and wave structure interaction.
 Introduction to mathematical and physical modeling.
-Prereq: fluid dynamics or permission.
-(Also offered as CIE 857 and ME 857.)
+Requires knowledge of fluid dynamics.

 Grade Mode: Letter Grading